Berom

 - Interpreter Notes

-- Interpreters should be familiar with cultural nuances and respectful of traditional communication styles.
-Sensitivity to cultural context is important.
+- Interpreters should be familiar with cultural nuances and respectful of traditional beliefs.

 - Documentation Traditions